nicoleko128/Cryvora/README.md

 Ko Shan Si

-## Price Prediction are for educational purposes only
+## !!Price Prediction are for educational purposes only!!